 So I got up and strolled over to the other side of the cantina

 I asked the guy, 'Why you so fly?'
 He said, 'Funky Cold Medina

 It's better than any alcohol or aphrodisiac

-Yes, the stranger introduces him to a mind-controlling date-rape drug, which Tone doesn't even hesitate to accept.
+Yes, the stranger introduces him to a mind-controlling date rape drug, which Tone doesn't even hesitate to accept.
 Now, clearly it would be irresponsible to immediately start drugging human women with this concoction.
-So Tone tests it on his dog, which becomes so aroused it tries to mate with Tone Loc himself:
+So Tone tests it on his dog, which becomes so aroused that it tries to mate with Tone Loc himself: